-If you are not happy with the course, there is a 15-day money back guarantee.
+If you are not happy with the course, there is a 20-day money back guarantee.
 No questions asked.

-The course is a four week, email-course.
-You will receive three lessons on a Monday, Wednesday, Friday schedule.
-The lessons will contain videos, additional content, and exercises.
-We will post reference solutions to the exercises online.
-For the Plus Package, there are two additional bonus lessons covering Netmiko4 features and there also is a community forum where you can ask questions, post code, and interact with us and with the other students.
+This course is a twelve lesson, six-week email-course.
+The lessons are sent every Tuesday and Thursday.
+The lessons contain videos, exercises, and additional content.
+We have posted solutions to the exercises online.
+For the Plus Package, there are two additional bonus lessons covering Netmiko4 features and there also is a community forum where you can ask questions, post code, and interact with other students.

 Yes, the lab environment will consist of a set of virtual and physical network devices and at least one AWS-Linux server.
 We will install a set of libraries in the lab environment; this will enable you to get working quickly.
 The lab environment will have a mixture of vendors and platforms (Cisco IOS/IOS-XE, Cisco NX-OS, Juniper, and Arista).

 You should be familiar with the basics of Python.
 You can be slow at writing Python code, but these ideas should not be new to you.

 You also need to be familiar with basic network engineering (routing, switching, Cisco CLI configuration).

 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
 You should know the basics of how to move around the file system, execute a script, and edit a file.

 Netmiko is a Python library that simplifies automating legacy devices using SSH.
 Netmiko supports a very broad-set of networking platforms and also enables the use of fairly simple code patterns for automation.